 We provide very limited perquisites and other benefits to our Named Executive Officers aside from participation in benefit plans that are broadly applicable to our full-time employees.
-Any perquisites that are received by Named Executive Officers are reflected in the Summary Compensation Table on pages 32 and 33 of this proxy statement under the "All Other Compensation" column and related footnote.
-In particular:
+Indeed, the only perquisite that we provide exclusively to our executive officers is a modest financial planning assistance benefit, but no NEOs availed themselves of this benefit in 2019.
+All perquisites that are received by Named Executive Officers are reflected in the Summary Compensation Table on pages 37 and 38 of this proxy statement under the "All Other Compensation" column and related footnote.